jsmolka/blog/content/posts/the-bottle/index.md

 But I think the most important insights into this topic came from a [recent podcast episode of Peter Attia's Drive](https://youtu.be/QpK3jXLwz_Y?si=42eaaXb_V9D-or-2&t=7707).
 He interviewed Olav Aleksander Bu, the coach of the world famous triathletes Gustav Iden and Kristian Blummenfelt.
 Carbohydrate absorption, like most things in the body, is extremely trainable.
 His athletes consume up to 240 g per hour diluted with a minimum of 1.4 liters of water.
 Assuming an even ration of glucose to fructose, that's an osmolarity of ~500 mOsm/l from just carbohydrates alone.

-## Cost
+## The Alternative

-Here is my bottle:
+I am not a professional athlete or an influencer with a nutrition sponsor.
+I have to buy everything myself.
+And even though I earn well, I don't like spending money on unnecessary things, expensive drink mix being one of them.
+I leave my house with two bottle of the following composition:

-- 1000 ml water
+- 900 ml water
 - 80 g sucrose (€0.08, €1/kg)
 - 5 g electrolytes (€0.04, €8/kg)
 - 5 g flavorings (€0.05, €9/kg)

-Is much better or much worse than commercial products?
+It has served me well over the last year.
+No bonks or cramps caused by electrolyte loss.
+Is it significantly better or worse than commercial products?
 Probably not.
 Are the minor differences?
 Probably.
-But if these minor differences are worth the major price differences is up to you to decide:
+But if these minor differences are worth the uptick in price is up for you to decide:

 | Drink mix                                                                                              | Day (160 g) | Month (20 × 160 g) | Year (240 × 160g) |
 | ------------------------------------------------------------------------------------------------------ | ----------- | ------------------ | ----------------- |